Eliza Pakenham read English at Oxford, was an editor in publishing and is now a writer and journalist. She is married with three children.

 A New Zealander by birth, Selwyn Parker has written for a number of international publications including the Sydney Morning Herald, Time magazine and Newsweek.
 His first book on investment entitled Winners and Losers was published in 1987; he has also written several company histories and an award-winning travel book about France; Chasing the Chimney Sweep.

-Nando Parrado, after surviving the Andes plane crash, has gone on to become a successful businessman and television producer and presenter.
-He speaks five languages, is a hugely successful lecturer around the world, and in his spare time races motorcycles and stock cars.
+Nando Parrado was born in Montevideo, Uruguay.
+After surviving the Andes plane crash of 1972, has gone on to become a successful businessman and television producer and presenter.
+He speaks five languages and is a hugely successful lecturer around the world.
+In his spare time races motorcycles and stock cars.